gill-gemini/Synchronize-Directory-using-Chunk-File-Transfer/README.md

 # Synchronize-Directory-using-Chunk-File-Transfer

-The objective of thisspecification is to propose a solution to maintain the synchronization of a directory shared between two hosts.
-We limit scope to the extent that there are only files, no sub-directories structures are allowed under in this “shared” directory.
+The objective of thisspecification is to propose a solution to maintain the synchronization of a directory shared between two hosts.We limit scope to the extent that there are only files, no sub-directories structures are allowed under in this “shared” directory.

 ** Overview**
 SyncCFT works according to a pull model where each host can:
-● Pull the file information such as name, timestamp, etc. from its peers.
+Pull the file information such as name, timestamp, etc. from its peers.
 This kind of functions are called “Directory Info Synchronization Functions” (see section 4 for details).
 It helps local host to find out which files it has are outdated and which files are created/deleted on a remote host.
-● Initiate file transfer requests to pull the latest copy of a shared file from remote host.
+Initiate file transfer requests to pull the latest copy of a shared file from remote host.

 ** Terminology**